Over the 25 plus years that I have helped people traveling to Costa Rica, I am often asked variations of the same questions consistently.

 Unlike past years, there are no super cheap deals on the horizon so I would book in advance.
 To look for airfare to Costa Rica check out the rates online or go to BudgetAirfare.com which also allows you to try many dates whenever you want

-We are interested in visiting Nicaragua sometime during our stay, but have not seen any day tours originating in Costa Rica.
 We will have a car, but I am not sure whether traveling to Nicaragua by car is a wise idea.
 Can you provide some guidance?

 Nicaragua is a great side trip but your insurance on the car will not work and the car is not yours to take out of the country.
 Take a two night tour that includes Granada and you will not have to drive.
 Granada is a walking city that is a must see.